thai-nm/thai-nm/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Science program at University of Engineering and Technology, Vietnam National University.
-It is my last year.
+- Finding who I am!!
-- Work so hard as a Junior DevOps Engineer in FPT Software
+- Work so hard as a DevOps Engineer in FPT Software
 - Discover new hobbies: philosophy, psychology, films, games, baseball, ...

 #### :muscle: Things I am challenging myself with:
 - Form a book reading habit
 - Understand more about finance, money and investment
 - Develop a blog website for my self
-- Get some DevOps-related certificates: KAD, SAP, ComptiA Linux+
+- Get some DevOps-related certificates: Certified Kubernetes Administrator (Gotcha!), GCP Cloud Associate Engineer

 #### :computer: Programming languages and tools: